davidjstudholme/SNPsFromPileups/README.md

 # SNPsFromPileups

-The purpose of this script is as part of a simple pipeline for calling SNPs and tabulating the allele-frequencies across a set of individuals.
+The purpose of this script is as part of a simple pipeline for parsing a set of SAMtools mpileup files to identify SNPs and tabulate the allele-frequencies at each SNP across a set of biological samples.

 The scenario is that we have performed genomic re-sequencing on a set of several biological samples.
 The genomic sequence reads have been aligned against a reference genome sequence using a tool such as BWA to generate a ```.bam``` file.